-No, the Porter and Field prize competitions are open to all students enrolled for degree, provided that the submissions meet the provisions of the prize indentures listed on the Porter and Field prize web page.
-At the request of a student, one optional letter of support may be sent by a professor for the judges attention at firstname.lastname@example.org.
+No, the Porter and Field prize competitions are open to all students enrolled for a degree, provided that the submissions meet the provisions of the prize indentures listed on the Porter and Field prize web page.

 There is no need to submit two copies of your submission.
 The judges will determine whether your submission meets the requirements for the Porter Prize, the Field Prize, or both.